-Agenda Item Summary of Discussion Action (If Required) Completion Timeline Assigned to: Welcome and Approval of August 27, 2015 Meeting Notes Oscar Cobian welcomed everyone to DTRW-SS.
+Agenda Item Summary of Discussion Action (If Required) Completion Timeline Assigned to: Welcome and Approval of September 10, 2015 Meeting Notes Oscar Cobian welcomed everyone to DTRW- SS.
 The meeting commenced at 3:05 pm.
-The August 27, 2015 meeting notes were approved with a minor change to abstention.
-OLD BUSINESS BP/AP 5070 Attendance - Proposed/Registrars Mr. Diaz presented the proposed version of BP and AP 5070 Attendance.
-Census day vs. census deadlines and communicating this information to faculty was discussed.
-Make recommended revisions October 2 Registrars Suggested revisions were made to the administrative procedure.
-The revised version Distribute to DTRW-I and October 2 Laurie Nusser
+The September 10, 2015 meeting notes were approved as presented with a minor change to attendance.
+OLD BUSINESS BP/AP 5070 Attendance - Proposed/Registrars DTRW-I reviewed AP 5070 prior to the DTRW-SS meeting.
+Section C2 was